 Neural nets are composed of neurons that take a single input parameter and manipulate it.
-You can think of a parameter as a pixel in an image which we want to classify.
+You can think of a parameter as a pixel in an image that we want to classify.
 Then, we have synapses that connect neurons to other neurons.
-After the learning process, they gain weights, amplifying or decreasing output of neurons.
-A network of neurons and synapses connecting them for the network, which uses training data to adjust weights of its synapses.
-And the AI researchers adjust the shape and size of the neural net to fine tune it.
+After the learning process, they gain weight, amplifying or decreasing the output of neurons.
+A network of neurons and synapses connecting them for the network, which uses training data to adjust the weights of its synapses.
+And the AI researchers adjust the shape and size of the neural net to fine-tune it.

 This is the ultra high level view but you can already understand why there’s a dark side to neural nets.